mahimairaja/NUS_007/README.md

 * The image dataset was augumented using keras libraries and they we preprocessed using OpenCV libraries.
 * Using the preprocessed data an convolutional neural network was developed with a single layer of 512 neurons and several dropout layers.

-## Source of Data
+## Acknowledgements

-The data folder was downloaded from [KAGGLE](https://www.kaggle.com/datasets/kmader/parkinsons-drawings) which provides the open source datasets.
+The image data folder was downloaded from an article on [pyimagesearch](https://www.pyimagesearch.com/2019/04/29/detecting-parkinsons-disease-with-opencv-computer-vision-and-the-spiral-wave-test/) which provides the author's own approach using machine learning algorithms on this data set.
+Few of the computer vision techniques were revised from his post.
+Additionally, he mentioned the source of the data set, Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia.